Interligo/telegram-bot-shopping-list/readme/eng.md

 And let's deploy the bot on Heroku - `git push heroku main`.

-You can check the bot status `heroku ps` and read the logs 'heroku logs'.
+You can check the bot status `heroku ps` and read the logs `heroku logs`.

 __All additional information you can get in [heroku docs](https://devcenter.heroku.com/)__.